tanuj09971/evm-block-fees/README.md

 ## Technologies Used

 - NestJs framework of Node.js
-- RxJs for publishing and subscribing to events
+- RxJs for publishing and subscribing events
 - Web3-Proxy by llama nodes [here]('https://github.com/llamanodes/web3-proxy')
 - Ethers.js library to interact with Ethereum Blockchain